 - Your Contact Information: Your address and current phone number.

-- The Date of the Letter: The date you send your notice.
+- The Date of the Letter: The date you submit your job exit notice.

 - Your Last Day: Your last day of work, two weeks from the date you send your notice.